 I’ll start this article on Sandboxie with a few words on how I became a Sandboxie user.
 Before I started using Sandboxie, I used to get malware infections once or twice a year, and simply accepted those infections.
 I thought, “If I am going to use the internet, I am going to get infected and there’s nothing I can do about it.”
 The effect of using Sandboxie has been huge on the quality of my computing experience.
 After I became a Sandboxie user, infections went away completely.
 I haven’t had an infection since the day I became a Sandboxie user.

 So, how did I become a Sandboxie user?
 One day late in 2008 during a browsing session, I was hit by malware (a rootkit).
-Till that day, whenever I got infected, I always had somebody clean up the infection.
+Until that day, whenever I got infected, I always had somebody clean up the infection.
 But this time I decided to do it myself.
 That was a breaking point.
 I took the approach of cleaning the infection as a challenge, and had fun doing it.
 During cleanup, I learned a lot about security and came to realize that there were better technologies available to protect our computers than anti viruses/scanners.
 One of those technologies was sandboxing.
 Later, while searching for protection against rootkits, my travels led me directly to Sandboxie.
 I knew nothing about sandboxes.
 Sandboxie doesn’t allow drivers or services to be installed in the sandbox.
 That attracted me.
-So, I decided to try Sandboxie, and 10 years later, I am still using it.
+So, I decided to try Sandboxie, and nearly 11 years later, I am still using it.

 What is Sandboxie?